 The Civilian Conservation Corps

 At the peak of the Great Depression, President Franklin D. Roosevelt created the Civilian Conservation Corps (CCC): a federal work relief program that, from 1933 until 1942, put 3 million unemployed young men to work building and restoring America’s natural resource infrastructure.
-In exchange for their labor, participants received a $1-per-day wage, regular meals, housing, and access to education.
+Participants received $1 per day, regular meals, housing, and access to education.
 The CCC members drastically improved America’s public lands, planting billions of trees, constructing campsites, building thousands of miles of trails and roads, and undertaking other endeavors to develop our park systems.
-While the CCC officially disbanded in 1942 when the U.S. entered World War II, the concept lived on in the nation’s heart.
+While the CCC disbanded in 1942 when the U.S. entered World War II, the concept lived on.
+The CCC was one of the most popular New Deal programs.

 SCA, YCC, YACC